School of Education (Undergraduate)

 - Membership in professional school, teacher and specialty subject associations

-- Structured observation of a variety schools and classrooms with different learning environments and different student populations.
+- Structured observation of a variety schools and classrooms in diverse learning environments as well as diverse student populations.

 - National Education Honor Society